papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/5_data_management.md

 <!-- Import automatically deduplicates entries to avoid duplicates. -->

 > [!NOTE]
-> Importing user categories from CSV is not currently implemented, but these can be edited from the [category management screen](/documentation/features/events.md#categories)
+> Importing user categories from CSV is not currently implemented, but these can be edited from the [category management screen](/documentation/features/3_events.md#categories)

 ## Privacy and Security

 All data is stored locally on the device.
-Export files can be encrypted or password-protected for secure sharing.
+Users can choose to encrypt or password-protect their export files for secure sharing.

 ## Data Structure